 Please do NOT submit an application if you are not looking to take home a new best friend within the next few weeks. http://www.giveadogahome-sanantonio.org

-BOOMER is located with a foster family in Litchfield, Maine (just south of Augusta).
+BOOMER is located at the rescue in Sebec, Maine (just south of Augusta).
 We post in various states along the east coast and Canada where we have had lots of successful adoptions to enable more exposure for these beautiful saved souls.
 Families will need to be prepared to travel to the rescue to meet and take home their new best friend.
 Sebec is located just outside the towns of Dover-Foxcroft and Milo (approx 8 miles) and approx 45 miles from Bangor.
 There are also lots of hotels, motels, pet friendly accommodations and wonderful camp-sites for the more adventurous families and what a great way to get to know your new best friend.
 If there are options to arrange transport, we will work with you to make it happen.